samuelbray32/c3po/docs/writeup.md

 - `n_neg_samples`:
   - _Low values_: less specific prediction required.
 Need to know when rates are high, but less sensitive to false positives.
   - _High values_: requires more precision when predicting when a unit fires.
-Loss term is much more punished for predicting high rates at innappropriate times
+Loss term is much more punished for predicting high rates at inappropriate times
   - __Conclusion__: When in doubt increase `n_neg`!
 - `batch size`:
   - Changes what your loss is contrasting against: